Starfish-develop/Starfish/README.md

 * Chebyshev's in particular

 ## Regions

 * Let's try to get a well-converged spectrum for WASP-14, order 23, PHOENIX ie, all 12 bad "regions" are properly instantiated
 * keep an anchor on mu that makes sense relative to the PSF, +/- 3 ang for TRES is way too big.
 Need something for SPEX.

+* use flot annotations to mark a vertical line on the graph

 * This also begets a need to have a proper visualization tool for a single order.
 This is Jekyll, bootstrap, etc.